-If you have or expecting to receive an interview offer for University of Western Australia (UWA) then you should consider attending a Medical Interview training workshop.
+If you have or expecting to receive an interview offer for Western Sydney or Charles Sturt then you should consider attending a Medical Interview training workshop.
 Register and secure your spot now as MedEntry only accepts a small number of students per session.

-WSU will begin process of issuing interview invitations from mid-October until mid-November.
+WSU / CSU will begin the process of issuing interview invitations from mid-October until mid-November.

-Main Round Offers will be released mid-January via UAC.
+Main Round Offers will be released January 2022 via UAC.
 There will also be second and third round UAC offers.